Salford School of Arts, Media and Creative Technology

-The course is taught by a variety of teaching and learning methods.
-However, at the University of Salford, the design project forms the basis for the majority of activities on the course as they give you the chance to put your learning into practice.
+This Costume Design course is taught using a variety of teaching and learning methods.
+However, at the University of Salford, design projects are the basis for most of the activities on the course as they give you the chance to put your learning into practice.
 Most modules will include a combination of lectures, practical workshops, skills sessions, one-to-one tutorials, group seminars and design studio practice.

-You will work on a variety of design projects in a way that reflects the range of opportunities and challenges in film and TV design.
-In addition to studio projects, computing skills are developed throughout the course to develop skills in 2D, 3D and multimedia computer applications.
-Theory modules are delivered through a series of formal lectures and seminar discussion groups that again reflect contemporary design issues and, where possible, align to studio practice modules.
+You will work on a variety of design projects in a way that reflects what it’s really like to work in costume design for film and TV.
+In addition to studio projects, you will develop computing skills throughout the course while working on 2D, 3D and multimedia computer applications.
+Your theory modules are delivered through a series of formal lectures and seminar discussion groups that again reflect contemporary design issues and, where possible, align to studio practice modules.

 What about after uni?

-You may go on to work for an established organisation, or as a freelancer, however, the nature of the costume design industry means that self-employment is increasingly the norm, as such you will be equipped with relevant entrepreneurial skills and will be adequately prepared to seek out, secure and undertake work on a freelance basis.
-In addition, all graduates will have developed the appropriate academic skills to undertake post graduate study.
+You may go on to work for an established organisation, or as a freelancer, however, the nature of the costume design industry means that self-employment is increasingly the norm.
+Our aim is that you will graduate with the entrepreneurial skills you need to seek out, secure and undertake work on a freelance basis.

-The course is supported by the following companies and individuals:
+The Costume Design course is supported by the following companies and individuals: